 Laura Veirs, Tumble Bee (2011)

 If you like Elizabeth Mitchell, or even just good music, you'll definitely want to check out this album by Laura Veirs.
-Crystalline vocals and shimmering production tastefully applied to well-chosen American folk tunes made it a standout last year.
+Crystalline vocals and shimmering production tastefully applied to well-chosen American folk tunes made it a standout of 2011.
 Tumble Bee was a side project for Laura, who is an established folk-pop performer, but it hopefully won't be her last foray into the world of family music.

 Caspar Babypants, Hot Dog (2012)